 The course is accredited by BPS as a recognised Stage 1 Qualification in Sport and Exercise Psychology, thereby enabling graduates to enter the BPS Stage 2 training routeway.

-An application is planned to endorse the course through the new BASES Postgraduate SEPAR Endorsement Scheme.
-The endorsement enables graduates to enter the BASES SEPAR training routeway.
+The course is also accredited through the BASES Postgraduate Endorsement Scheme.
+This endorsement enables graduates to enter the BASES SEPAR training routeway.